MaibornWolff/dcos-deploy/README.md

   var4:
     env: MY_VAR4  # Variables can also be read from the environment
     required: True
+  var5:
+    file: myvalue.txt  # The value of the variable will be the content of the file.
+Can be useful to provide longer values
+    encode: base64  # This will encode the value using base64.
+Some DC/OS frameworks have config options that require base64-encoded values.
+Using this option the value can be kept in clear-text and will be automatically encoded by dcos-deploy when rendering the options file for the framework.
 ```

 Variables can be used via [Mustache](http://mustache.github.io/) templates in most options and in marathon app definitions and package options.
 See `examples/elastic` for usage examples.
 You can not use variables in entity names or outside option strings (ground rule: the yaml file must be syntactically correct without mustache template rendering).